ni/nimble/packages/nimble-components/src/table/specs/table-columns-hld.md

     cellStyles?: ElementStyles;

     // The keys that should be present in TCellRecord.
-    // This array is parallel with the keys returned from `getRecordFieldNames()`. readonly cellStateDataFieldNames: readonly string[];
+    // This array is parallel with the keys returned from `getDataRecordFieldNames()`. readonly cellRecordFieldNames: readonly string[];

     // The keys from the row data that correlate to the data that will be in TCellRecord.
-    // This array is parallel with the keys specified by `cellStateDataFieldNames`. abstract getRecordFieldNames(): string[];
+    // This array is parallel with the keys specified by `cellRecordFieldNames`. abstract getDataRecordFieldNames(): string[];

     // Function that allows the table column to validate the type that gets created
     // for the cell data.
 This should validate that the types in TCellRecord are correct
-    // for each key defined by `cellStateDataFieldNames`.
+    // for each key defined by `cellRecordFieldNames`.
     // This function should throw if validation fails. abstract validateCellData(cellData: TCellRecord): void;
 }